-During her first seven seasons as the head coach at Florida State, she has continued the tradition of recruiting talented players and outstanding student-athletes to Tallahassee.
-Her list of top recruits includes Matilda Castren, the Seminoles’ all-time leading golfer for stroke average and individual wins, and five players who have been named to the WGCA All-America Scholar Athlete team.
+During her tenure as the head coach at Florida State, she has continued the tradition of recruiting talented players and outstanding student-athletes to Tallahassee.
+The Seminoles’ 2018 recruiting class (Caroline Hodge, Frida Kinhult, Puk Lyng Thomsen, Amelia Williamson, Beatrice Wallin) is not only considered to be the best class in school history, but it is among the top classes in the history of women’s college golf.
+Her list of top recruits includes Matilda Castren, the Seminoles’ all-time leading golfer for stroke average and individual wins, and five players who have been named WGCA Academic All-Americans Scholar Athlete team.
 Kim and Morgane Metraux, two of the top rising amateur players in the world, were also recruited by Bond to attend Florida State.
 In five years as an assistant coach at Florida State, Bond helped recruit five players who earned All-ACC honors a total of 12 times and formed the nucleus of two top 20 ranked teams.
 The Seminoles finished in a tie for 16th nationally in 2006 and in a tie for 19th nationally in 2004.
 She was also instrumental in recruiting Caroline Westrup – the only four-time All-American and four-time All-ACC selection in school history.

 RECRUITING SUCCESS AT PRINCETON